 Courses for this best undergraduate degree in public administration are available both in person and online, to enhance flexibility.

 Whether you’re looking for leadership or engagement opportunities or travel abroad experiences, you will find it through Rutgers’s undergraduate program.
 Rutgers also offers a 5-year dual bachelor’s/master’s degree in public administration.
-If you’re interested in learning more about Rutgers, check out this link.
-You can also apply online, and application deadlines for the fall are December 1.

 California State University-Fullerton